KietVuB19/PHP_CI/README.md

 sudo systemctl restart httpd
 ```
 - 2.6 Run project on browser (FireFox)
-  + Type http://localhost on browser (you should see the codeigniter homepage)
+  + Type http://localhost on browser (you should see the Login homepage)

 </br>